Linux in Africa

 unique stabilization of many African nations, an emphasis on

-infrastructure, and technology advances combine to form a core
+infrastructure, with many countries now investing heavily, and technology advances combine to form a core

 Key African nations are